 - agrees to perform or not to perform certain jobs for the benefit or at the request of the offerer.

-Under the Anti-Corruption Law, state officials are prohibited from receiving any money, property or other material interests from agencies, organisations, units or individuals involved in affairs that the state officials are involved with or fall under their management.
-Bribe givers and receivers as well as bribe facilitators are subject to liability under the Vietnamese anti-corruption laws.
+Under the Anti-Corruption Law, state officials are prohibited from receiving any money, property or other material interests from agencies, organisations, units or individuals involved in affairs that the state officials are involved with or which fall under their management.
+Bribe givers and receivers, as well as bribe facilitators, are subject to liability under the Vietnamese anti-corruption laws.

 There are a few safe harbours.
 Under the Penal Code, bribe givers are subject to criminal liability if they offer bribes with the equivalent value of 2 million dong or more.
-Bribes of less than 2 million dong can nevertheless be punishable if there are ‘serious consequences’ or they are given more than once.
-There is no clear definition of what ‘serious consequences’ mean.
+Bribes of less than 2 million dong can nevertheless be punishable if they are given more than once.
 Under the Gift Regulations, a state official does not have to report a gift that is worth less than 500,000 dong, provided the gift is offered on a particular occasion such as a family funeral, wedding or the Vietnamese New Year, and the gift does not otherwise constitute a bribe.

-The statute of limitations for corruption-related crimes (such as bribe-giving) is from 10 to 20 years (calculated from the date of commission).4
+The statute of limitations for corruption-related crimes (such as bribe-giving) is up to 20 years (calculated from the date of commission).5

-Vietnam’s regulatory and investment regime is complex.
-New laws on investment and enterprise are in place with the aim of improving processing times for investment registrations and corporate formation, but it remains to be seen if improvements will in fact take place.
-Under the previous investment and enterprise laws, obtaining registration took, on average, three to eight months from the preparation of the dossier to approval.
+Vietnam's regulatory and investment regime is complex.
+New laws on investment and enterprises are in place with the aim of improving processing times for investment registrations and corporate formation, but it remains to be seen if improvements will in fact take place.
+Under the previous investment and enterprise laws, registration took, on average, three to eight months from the preparation of the dossier to approval.
 Once a local entity is established, it becomes subject to a whole host of other regulations, such as tax and accounting requirements, labour issues and other filings.
 The regulatory requirements can be burdensome in that they require regular filings with government authorities.
 Many business-related licences may need to be obtained or renewed.
-Many foreign nationals find Vietnamese regulations on business unnecessary and overly burdensome.
+Vietnamese regulations on business sometimes seem overly burdensome.
 For example, all promotional campaigns (such as discount programmes, lucky draws and customer loyalty programmes) must be registered with the local department of industry and trade.
-All this government red tape imposes additional costs and time on a business.
-Furthermore, added to the burdensome and complex nature of Vietnamese laws, they are often also poorly written and vague, making them subject to various interpretations.
-Quite often one piece of legislation will conflict with another.
+These extensive administrative procedures impose additional costs and time on a business.
+Furthermore, added to the burdensome and complex nature of Vietnamese laws, they are often also vague, making them subject to various interpretations.
 Last, while there is a significant administrative burden for most foreign businesses in attempting to comply with Vietnamese laws, at the same time, for various reasons, there is weak enforcement of the laws.
 Therefore, foreign investors may find themselves tempted to pursue non-compliant options in Vietnam since they observe other companies doing it with seeming impunity.
 However, over the long term, the risks of non-compliance greatly outweigh the tax, business and other benefits obtained from non-compliance.

-One area that is commonly subject to abuse in Vietnam is the use of the ‘representative office’.
+One area that is commonly subject to abuse in Vietnam is the use of the representative office.
 As in other countries, the primary function of the representative office is to act as a liaison point and to look for and facilitate business opportunities for its parent entity.
-It is expressly not allowed to engage in any ‘profit-making activity’ and most types of marketing activity, with the exception of displaying and introducing the products and services of its parent entity to potential customers within the premises of the representative office itself.
+It is expressly prohibited from engaging in any profit-making activity and most types of marketing activity, with the exception of displaying and introducing the products and services of its parent entity to potential customers within the premises of the representative office itself.
 In severe cases, operating outside the lawful scope of the representative office will lead to the forced closure of the representative office by regulatory bodies.
 Yet, despite the severely limited scope of the representative office, and knowing full well that its scope is insufficient for its contemplated activities, many investors still opt to set up representative offices instead of licensed companies because it is easier and quicker to do so, and because representative offices do not have to pay corporate income tax.

-One common ultra vires activity foreign investors like to conduct through the representative office is marketing.
-The office will have numerous marketing or sales staff (perhaps hundreds or even thousands), but since the representative office cannot invoice or consummate the sale, the sale transaction is done through local partners or distributors.
-As is evident in this situation, beyond the fact that the mere conducting of most types of marketing activity itself would be out of scope, for most businesses, marketing and sales are highly interdependent.
-To have to artificially divide the two activities between two entities – one that the foreign investor controls (ie, the representative office) and one that it does not – is ripe with compliance risk.
+One common ultra vires activity that foreign investors like to conduct through representative offices is marketing.
+A representative office will have numerous marketing or sales staff (perhaps even hundreds), but because it cannot invoice or engage in sales, the sale transaction is done through local partners or distributors.
+As is evident in this situation, beyond the fact that merely conducting most types of marketing activity would be out of scope, for most businesses, marketing and sales are highly interdependent.
+To have to artificially divide the two activities between two entities - one that the foreign investor controls (ie, the representative office) and one that it does not - is ripe with compliance risk.

-This situation is aggravated when representative office employees are illegally seconded to work at their distributor’s offices (Vietnamese law does not support such arrangements) or when a promotional campaign is implemented, such as a monetary rebate programme.
-As representative offices are expressly forbidden by law to conduct promotional campaigns, many foreign representative offices conduct all aspects of the promotion except for delivery of payment or promotional material to customers – this part is done by local partners or distributors.
+This situation is aggravated when representative office employees are illegally seconded to work at their distributor's offices (Vietnamese law does not support such arrangements) or when a promotional campaign is implemented, such as a monetary rebate programme.
+As representative offices are expressly forbidden by law from conducting promotional campaigns, many foreign representative offices conduct all aspects of the promotion except for delivery of payment or promotional material to customers, which is done by local partners or distributors.

-In a corrupt environment with a very bad track record for enforcing white-collar crime, such as Vietnam, whenever there is money or other material benefit involved there is a high risk of theft and embezzlement.
-The victim of the theft and embezzlement is likely to report it to the police.
-The ensuing criminal investigation is likely to expose the ultra vires activity.
-The desire to avoid administrative fines, tax audits, or other penalties such as the suspension of operations may even tempt the management of the representative office to bribe the investigators.
+In an environment with a very bad track record for enforcing white-collar crime, such as Vietnam, whenever there is money or other material benefit involved there is a high risk of theft and embezzlement.
+Victims of theft and embezzlement are likely to report it to the police, and the ensuing criminal investigation is likely to expose the ultra vires activity.
+The desire to avoid administrative fines, tax audits, or other penalties such as the suspension of operations may even tempt the management of the representative office to seek to improperly influence the investigators.
 Non-compliance on the choice of the right entity can then have a domino effect.
-These things happen with surprising regularity to even world-class, foreign, publicly listed entities that operate businesses in Vietnam.
+These situations arise with surprising regularity, even to world-class, foreign, publicly listed entities that operate businesses in Vietnam.
 The authors of this article have witnessed similar events unfold first-hand on several occasions.